2002–03 Carolina Hurricanes season

 The 2002–03 Carolina Hurricanes season was the franchise's 24th season in the National Hockey League and sixth as the Hurricanes.
-The Hurricanes missed the playoffs, despite making it to the Stanley Cup Finals the previous year, finishing the season with an NHL-worst record of 22–43–11–6 (61 points).
+The Hurricanes missed the playoffs, despite being the defending Eastern Conference champions, making a Cinderella run to the 2002 Stanley Cup Final the previous year against the Detroit Red Wings, and losing in five games.
+The team finished the season with an NHL-worst record of 22–43–11–6 (61 points).

 Regular season

 The Hurricanes finished 30th in scoring, with just 171 goals for.
 They also had the most power-play opportunities of all 30 teams, with 420.